Recruit for Physician Retention: New Tools & Essential Steps

 2. Screen Physician Candidates Carefully

-Of course, a physician’s background, credentials and experience are important.
+Of course, a physician’s background, credentials, and experience are important.
 But, you should also focus on their personal qualifications to see if they’ll be satisfied in your community.
 Even if your opening is their dream position, if they don’t like your facility’s area, or their family’s not onboard, you’ll likely lose them in just a few short years.

 Vet the best fit for your opportunity by asking these questions during your screening interview: